 As a lesson in real estate, it’s probably not a good pick.
 Watching the sales process for a multi-million-dollar home can be pretty exciting, but don’t expect to learn anything that will be of use in your own home search.
 However, if you’re looking for some voyeuristic luxury real estate and Kardashian’s level drama, then you’ll find spades of it here.

 Property BrothersProperty Brothers

 Right now, Property Brothers one of the best real estate shows on Netflix.
-Apart from the fact that the handsome duo looks made for TV, they also bring an incredible amount of passion and professionalism to what they do.
-The show follows Drew, a real estate agent with a knack for finding undervalued investment properties, and his brother Jonathan, a contractor who specializes in home renovations.
+The show follows Drew, a real estate agent with a knack for finding undervalued investment properties, and his brother Jonathan, a contractor specializing in home renovations.
+Apart from the handsome duo looks made for TV, they also bring incredible passion and professionalism to what they do.
 Together they help prospective clients find fixer-uppers in need of a little TLC and then walk them through the home buying and renovation process.